Lawyer, Partner, Mediator

 She has in-depth knowledge of the professional system and of the framework of financial market players and has participated in several parliamentary committees.
 She has been a key player in the unification of accounting professions.

-She will soon be completing an Applied Ethics Advanced Graduate Diploma from Université de Sherbrooke.
+She holds a postgraduate degree in Applied Ethics from Université de Sherbrooke.
 She conducts training in ethics and has taken part in the drafting of articles on ethics and governance.

 Mediator accredited by the institut de médiation et d’arbitrage du Québec, 2018